EurEau newsletter - March 2022

 RoHS Directive: Revision process launched

-The Commission has launched the public consultation.
-We will provide input by 2 June deadline.
+The Commission has launched the

 The RoHS Directive sets out EU rules restricting the use of hazardous substances in electrical and electronic equipment to protect the environment and public health.
 Certain uses of relevance to the water sector, such as mercury in UV disinfection lamps, are authorised thanks to temporary exemptions.